ietf-wg-acme/acme/draft-ietf-acme-acme.md

 5. Verify that key authorization provided by the HTTP server matches the key authorization stored by the server.

-The server MUST follow redirects when dereferencing the URL.
+The server SHOULD follow redirects when dereferencing the URL.
+See
+{{integrity-of-authorizations}} for security considerations related to redirects.

 If all of the above verifications succeed, then the validation is successful.
 If the request fails, or the body does not pass these checks, then it has